DanCouper/functional_programming_in_erlang/README.md

 % Expressions are terminated with a period `.`, for example, the variables
 % above are all terminated.

+% Functions with multiple heads terminate with a semicolon unless they
+% are the last function, when they terminate with a period.

 % Anonymous functions.
 Note that the argument _must_ be wrapped in parentheses.
 > (fun (X) -> X * X end)(2).
 4